 - The simplest way is to use what's called a "Static" IP Address.
 A static address is just what it sounds like, an address that never changes.
-If the SPM will be part of a local network, the network administrator may be able to assign an address. - Or, the IP address can be assigned by what's called a "DHCP Server".
-This is a server on your local network that automatically assigns IP addresses to each device on the network.
-An address assigned by DHCP is called a "Dynamic" address, because the address may not always have the same value - If you intend to connect your SPM to the public Internet through an ISP, you will have to have a public static IP address so that it can be reached from a browser.
-It may not be possible to get a static address - your ISP may only be able to assign a dynamic address.
+If the SPM will be part of a local network, the network administrator may be able to assign an address. - If you intend to connect your SPM to the public Internet through an ISP, you will have to have a public static IP address so that it can be reached from a browser.
+It may not be possible to get a static address your ISP may only be able to assign a dynamic address.
+If this is the case, see Appendix A for a solution.